-NURS 51A-Medical Terminology I (2 units)
+NURS 51-Medical Terminology (3 units)

-Introduction in medical terminology for those preparing for a health or business career such as nursing, medical secretary, ward secretary, emergency medical technician, respiratory therapist, or any other field requiring a medical vocabulary.
+Intended to assist those studying in the fields of medicine and health care by learning a word-building system for defining, using, spelling and pronouncing medical words.
+It is designed for those preparing for a health career such as nursing, medical secretary, ward secretary, emergency medical technician, medical technologist, respiratory therapist, or other fields that require a medical vocabulary.
 (L)